peterhinch/micropython-radio/async/README.md

 restored.

 The use of stream I/O means that the interface matches that of objects such as sockets and UARTs.
 The objects exchanged are `bytes` instances.

-These are typically terminated by a newline character (`b'\n'`).
-Lengths of the `bytes` objects are arbitrary and can vary at runtime.
-Consequently it is easy to exchange Python objects via serialisation libraries such as `pickle` and `ujson`.
+Where an application uses a serialisation library like `pickle` or `ujson`, the resultant `bytes` objects will be of variable length.
+This raises the issue of how the recipient determines the end of a message.
+The simplest approach is for the application to terminate the `bytes` with  a newline character (`b'\n'`).
+This allows the recipient to use the `StreamReader.readline` method.

+In this doc an application-level `bytes` object is termed a `message` as distinct from a `packet` which is the fixed length `bytes` object exchanged by the radios.

 The underlying protocol's API hides the following details:
  * The fact that the radio hardware is half-duplex.
  * The hardware limit on message length.
  * The asymmetrical master/slave design of the underlying protocol.

-It provides a symmetrical full-duplex interface: either node can initiate a transmission at any time.
+It provides a symmetrical full-duplex interface: either node can send a `message` at any time.
 The cost is some loss in throughput and increase in latency relative to the `radio-fast` module.

+# 2. Dependencies

+The library requires the
+[official nRF24l01 driver](https://github.com/micropython/micropython/blob/master/drivers/nrf24l01/nrf24l01.py)
+which should be copied to both targets' filesystems.
+It requires `uasyncio` version 3.
+This is built in to daily builds of firmware and will be available in official releases beginning with V1.13.

-# 2. Files
+# 3. Files and installation

  1. `as_nrf_stream.py` The library.
  2. `asconfig.py` User-definable hardware configuration for the radios.
- 3. `as_nrf_simple.py` Minimal test script and application template.
+ 3. `as_nrf_simple.py` Minimal demo of exchanging `bytes` objects.
+ 4. `as_nrf_json.py` Demo of exchanging Python objects and detecting outages.
- 4. `as_nrf_test.py` Test script.
-This gathers and transmits statistics showing link characteristics.
+ 5. `as_nrf_test.py` Test script.
+This transmits and reports statistics showing link characteristics.

-# 3. Dependencies

-The library requires the
-[official nRF24l01 driver](https://github.com/micropython/micropython/blob/master/drivers/nrf24l01/nrf24l01.py)
-and `uasyncio` version 3.
-The latter is built in to daily builds of firmware and will be available in official releases beginning with V1.13.
+To install, adapt `asconfig.py` to match your hardware.
+Copy it and `as_nrf_stream` to both targets.
+Ensure dependencies are satisfied.
+Copy any of the above test scripts to both targets.
+Test scripts print running instructions on import.

-# 4. Usage example
+# 4. Usage examples

+## 4.1 Exchanging bytes objects

 Taken from `as_nrf_simple.py`.
 This is run by issuing
 ```python